myltik/azure-docs.ru-ru/articles/sql-data-warehouse/sql-data-warehouse-best-practices.md

 <properties
-   pageTitle="Рекомендации по использованию хранилища данных SQL Azure | Microsoft Azure" description="Рекомендации, которые следует учитывать при разработке решений для хранилища данных SQL Azure. Они помогут вам обеспечить эффективную работу." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"
+   pageTitle="Best practices for Azure SQL Data Warehouse | Microsoft Azure" description="Recommendations and best practices you should know as you develop solutions for Azure SQL Data Warehouse.
+These will help you be successful." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"